Arrival to the Touring Cars camper rental station close to Tallinn Airport.

 Hiiumaa is the second largest island in Estonia.
-Hiiumaa is known as its famous lighthouses.
-The most famous lighthouse is Kõpu lighthouse, that is one of the three oldest continiously working lighthouse in the wolrd.
-Ristna and Tahkuna lighthouses are designed in the world famous engineer Gustave Eiffel’s office.
-If the weather is cold enough in the winter the longest iceroad in Europe (24-27 km long, depending on ice conditions) is open between the mainland and Hiiumaa.
-The people of Hiiumaa are known as their nifty humor.
+Hiiumaa is known for its famous lighthouses.
+The most famous lighthouse is Kõpu lighthouse, which is one of the three oldest continuously working lighthouses in the wolrd.
+Ristna and Tahkuna lighthouses are designed by the world famous engineer's, Gustave Eiffel’s office.
+If the weather is cold enough in the winter, the longest iceroad in Europe (24-27 km long, depending on ice conditions) is open between the mainland and Hiiumaa.
+The people of Hiiumaa are known for their nifty humor.
 Hiiumaa is very popular among vacationers in the summer.
-Therefore there are many events taking place such as Sõru Jazz and Hiiu Folk.
-One of the most famous and popular events is Kohvikutepäev (Cafe Day), when 15 different one day cafes are open in homegardens.
-For more information about Hiiumaa and the events click here.
+Therefore, there are many events taking place, such as the Sõru Jazz and the Hiiu Folk.
+One of the most famous and popular events is the Kohvikutepäev (Cafe Day), when 15 different one-day cafes open up in homegardens.
+For more information about Hiiumaa and the events, click here.

-Kassari is connected to Hiiumaa with a causeway and is famous for its picturesque juniper forest.
-From Kassari goes one of the most romantic walkway into the sea – Sääretirp.
-In addition, you can visit Finnish writer Aino Kallas’ house, where she spent her summers in 1920 and in the late 30s.
+Kassari is connected to Hiiumaa by a causeway, and is famous for its picturesque juniper forest.
+From Kassari, you can take one of the most romantic walkways into the sea – Sääretirp.
+In addition, you can visit the Finnish writer, Aino Kallas’ house, where she spent her summers in 1920 and in the late 30s.

 Kärdla is the only city in Hiiumaa.
-Around 450 million years ago a meteorite fell down near Kärdla and resulted Kärdla crater that is now barely noticeable.
-Due to the meteorite crater skewed limestone layers the groundwater is under pressure and bursts to the surface.
-Everyone can drink cristal clear water from the well of the Aia-Pikk street corner.
-You can see many fountains on Aia street, all of which are caused due to artesian water.
+Around 450 million years ago, a meteorite fell down near Kärdla and resulted in the Kärdla crater, which is now barely noticeable.
+Due to the meteorite crater's skewed limestone layers, the groundwater is under pressure and bursts to the surface.
+Everyone can drink crystal clear water from the well at the Aia-Pikk street corner.
+You can see many fountains on Aia Street, all of which are caused by the artesian water.

 Camping suggestion: Kärdla Harbor